Discovering equations from data: symbolic regression in dynamical systems: Introduction

-The process of searching in the space of symbolic expressions was accelerated by another contribution of genetic programming, where simpler models were used as a basis towards more complex representations.
-Another algorithm that benefits from this approach is the \textit{Eureqa}, focusing not only in the search for a single symbolic expression, but rather the set of optimal expressions according to their complexity.
-An evaluation of this algorithm's performance can be seen in \cite{dubvcakova2011eureqa}.
+Further progress followed with the development of \textit{Eureqa}, a GP-based algorithm designed to return not only a single expression, but an entire Pareto-optimal set of candidate equations ordered by complexity.
+Extensive analyses of Eureqa's performance are documented in \citet{dubvcakova2011eureqa}.
+Continuing in the same evolutionary tradition, \citet{stephens2016genetic} introduced GPlearn, an open-source Python implementation tightly integrated with \texttt{scikit-learn}, facilitating seamless use alongside modern machine learning tools.

-In this context of evolutionary algorithms, \cite{stephens2016genetic} proposed GPlearn, an open source algorithm written in the Python programming language and using the \textit{scikit-learn} library as its base, enabling the integration of this method with other popular machine learning techniques.
+Many state-of-the-art symbolic regression algorithms continue to build on GP.
+Among these, PySR stands out as a powerful tool for generating interpretable models ~\cite{cranmer2023interpretable}.
+Written in Julia for high-performance computation, PySR is highly optimized while also providing a convenient Python interface, making it both efficient and accessible to researchers.

-It is also worth mentioning that, parallel to the contributions made by genetic programming, \cite{brunton2016discovering} combined sparsity-promoting techniques and machine learning with dynamic systems to discover governing equations from noisy data.
-This methodology allowed the proposed algorithm to be used both in simple and in high-dimensional systems.
+Parallel to the contributions made by genetic programming, \citet{brunton2016discovering} combined sparsity-promoting techniques and machine learning to discover the governing equations of dynamic systems from noisy data.
+This methodology allowed their proposed algorithm to be used both in simple and in high-dimensional systems.
 For instance, it has several applications in both linear and nonlinear oscillatory dynamics, such as chaotic Lorenz systems and fluid vortex shedding behind an obstacle~\cite{brunton2016discovering}.

-Also drawing from sparsity-based algorithms, \cite{mangan2016inferring} developed an algorithm for implicit ordinary differential equations (implicit-SINDy), a contribution to discover dynamic systems in metabolic and regulatory networks, which often exhibit nonlinear dynamics with rational function nonlinearities in their formulation.
-This algorithm can be applied to biological networks such as Michaelis-Menten enzyme kinetics, a regulatory network in bacteria and the metabolic network for yeast glycolysis.
+Also drawing from sparsity-based algorithms, \citet{mangan2016inferring} developed an algorithm for implicit ordinary differential equations (implicit-SINDy), a contribution that was essential for the discovery of metabolic and regulatory networks, which often exhibit nonlinear dynamics with rational function nonlinearities in their formulation.
+This algorithm can be applied to biological networks such as Michaelis-Menten enzyme kinetics, a regulatory in the metabolic network for yeast glycolysis.

-Still in the same group of sparsity-promoting techniques, \cite{rudy2017data} developed a method capable of discovering partial differential equations based on time series measurements, which is a technique that can identify more complex and nonlinear dynamic models.
+In the same group of sparsity-promoting techniques, \citet{rudy2017data} developed a method capable of discovering partial differential equations based on time series measurements, advancing the open field of research of identifiability of dynamical systems.